prashankjauhari/developer-roadmap/swatversion2.md

 - 🧠 **TechOps AI Agent**: Trained on current LLDs and journey-specific workflows
 - 🤖 **Promptable Debugging**:
   - “Why is Payment ID X stuck in pending?”
-  - “Why is UM-ID not updated in downstream?”
+  - “Why is Contact Update Request is stuck?”
-  - “Which team owns Sim Swap failure on step Y?”
+  - Customer Payment is done but still i can not see updated invoice on dashboard?
+What could be the reasons as per online payment solutions.

 ### Benefits:
 - Speeds up onboarding of new SWAT members